Rudraksha-Vasu/ACM-CHAPTER-CHALLENGE/README.md

 Precisely fitted the game canvas inside a polaroid-style frame.
 Refreshed the color palette using a warm cream, yellow, orange, and deep plum theme for a cleaner and more cohesive look. also changed the fonts.

+Power Dots and random brick spawning only activate after the ball is launched for the first time, keeping the aiming phase distraction-free.
+Improved the endless gameplay by making random brick respawns continuous throughout the match with increased spawn frequency, larger spawn batches, and a higher maximum brick density.